-Ronni Goddard is taking on the Great Hospital Hike with the Wave Walkers - a dragon boat Team uniting cancer survivors in regaining fitness following cancer treatment.
+Ronni is taking on the challenge with the Wave Walkers - a dragon boat team uniting cancer survivors in regaining fitness following cancer treatment.

 Ronni was first introduced to the Wave Walkers in 2016 when she was struggling in her recovery from a mastectomy.

 “Joining the Wave Walkers has been the most positive experience for me.
 Being a part of the team helps us all with our physical and emotional recovery – it helped me improve my movement so that I can now raise my arm up straight and my lymphedema is under control.

 “I’ve also met an amazing group of people.
 The team welcomes anyone affected by cancer but quite a few of us are breast cancer survivors and it’s a huge emotional support just being around people who understand each other’s limitations.

 “I can’t thank King’s enough for not only treating my cancer and giving me a future, but also for introducing me to the Wave Walkers.